Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 Given this classical estimation of the FeMo-co ground-state energy to chemical accuracy, we now place it in the context of quantum resource estimates.
 Many discussions of quantum versus classical costs compare the hypothetical runtime of the classical algorithm on a leading supercomputer to the hypothetical quantum execution time.
 While we have not run our calculations using a large supercomputer, we follow the analogous procedure to contextualize our costs.
 These estimates do not account for important practical factors of implementation, but as these are (usually) ignored in other estimates, we also do not consider them here.

-The most expensive steps in the classical energy estimate arise from generating the data to extrapolate the CCSDTQ composite upper bound and the DMRG energies.
-The largest CCSDTQ calculation took $\sim 400$ CPU core hours per iteration, and 100 iterations to converge to $10^{-8}$ Hartrees, totaling 40,000 CPU core hours.
-For the variational DMRG simulations, a single $D=18,000$ sweep took 317,440 CPU core hours (aggregated over multiple nodes), and we performed two sweeps.
-Including the cost of extrapolation using the 12 points at $D=16000, 15000, \cdots$, and $5000$, the total DMRG cost was then 2,768,994 CPU core hours.
+The most expensive steps in the classical energy estimate arise from generating the data to extrapolate the UCCSDTQ composite upper bound and the UDMRG energies.
+The largest UCCSDTQ calculation took $\sim 400$ CPU core hours per iteration, and 100 iterations to converge to $10^{-8}$ Hartrees, totaling 40,000 CPU core hours.
+For the variational UDMRG simulations, a single $D=18,000$ sweep took 317,440 CPU core hours (aggregated over multiple nodes), and we performed two sweeps.
+Including the cost of extrapolation using the 12 points at $D=16000, 15000, \cdots$, and $5000$, the total UDMRG cost was then 2,768,994 CPU core hours.

 We can also estimate the cost of higher accuracy calculations.
-A variational DMRG estimate to an accuracy of 1~kcal/mol {with respect to the extrapolated DMRG energy requires $D \sim 393,000$.
+A variational UDMRG estimate to an accuracy of 1~kcal/mol {with respect to the extrapolated UDMRG energy requires $D \sim 393,000$.
 Using the time-scaling $T \sim D^{3.05}$ (see SM~Sec.~\ref{sec:sm-scaling}) this requires $4.08 \times 10^9$ CPU core hours (for two sweeps).
-Similarly, a CCSDTQ calculation in the full LLDUC space, using the leading scaling (allowing frozen orbitals to be partially occupied, with the observed occupied orbital scaling $T \sim N_{\text{occ}}^{6.58}$, see SM~Sec.~\ref{sec:sm-scaling}), would use $8.94 \times 10^5$ CPU core hours (assuming 100 iterations).
+Similarly, a UCCSDTQ calculation in the full LLDUC space, using the leading scaling (allowing frozen orbitals to be partially occupied, with the observed occupied orbital scaling $T \sim N_{\text{occ}}^{6.58}$, see SM~Sec.~\ref{sec:sm-scaling}), would use $8.94 \times 10^5$ CPU core hours (assuming 100 iterations).